Snake Meaning and Symbolism

 In Egyptian Culture

 A stylized, upright form of an Egyptian cobra, Uraeus represents sovereignty, royalty, and holiness in ancient Egypt.
-It also symbolizes goddess Minoan whom the natives worshipped.
+It also symbolizes the Goddess Minoan whom the natives worshipped.

 In Christianity and Catholicism